andrewt3000/MachineLearning/README.md

 #### Types of classification
 Binary classification - classifying elements into one of two groups.
 Example: benign/malignant tumor, fraudulent or legitimate financial transaction, spam or non-spam email.

-Softmax regression (aka multinomial logistic regression) - Outputs are multiple binary labels.
-The outputs are mutually exclusive values in the range of 0 to 1 and sum up to 1.
+Multi-class classification - Outputs are multiple binary labels, often mutually exclusive.
+Use softmax regression (aka multinomial logistic regression) -  The outputs are in the range of 0 to 1 and sum up to 1.
 The output predicts probability of each label.
 Classic example: MNIST evaluates handwritten single numeric characters and classifies into 10 binary outputs 0 - 9.

 [Linear Regression with one variable](https://github.com/andrewt3000/MachineLearning/blob/master/LinearRegression.md)